 - Cut roast in half.
-In a large resealable plastic bag, combine flour and steak seasoning.
-Add pork, one portion at a time, and shake to coat.
+In a large shallow dish, combine flour and steak seasoning.
+Add pork, 1 portion at a time, and turn to coat.

 - In a large skillet, brown roast in 1 tablespoon oil on all sides.
 Transfer meat and drippings to a 4-qt slow cooker.
 In the same skillet, saute mushrooms and onion in remaining oil until tender; add to slow cooker.

-- In a small bowl, combine the water, teriyaki sauce and gravy mix; pour over top.
+- In a small bowl, combine the water, teriyaki sauce and gravy mix; pour over pork.
 Cover and cook on low for 6-8 hours or until pork is tender.

 - Remove pork to a serving platter and keep warm.
 Skim fat from cooking juices; transfer to a large saucepan.
 Bring liquid to a boil.
 Combine cornstarch and cold water until smooth; gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork and rice.
-Yield: 8 servings.
+If desired, top with chopped chives.